 The 1981 Board, elected at the end of the previous year, was exceptionally strong in management and bicycle expertise.
 The President was Peter Harnik, who had extensive experience working on environmental issues, political organizing, writing, and public relations.
-The secretary was Leslie Baldwin, who worked in the Office of Environment in the Department of Transportation.
-Some of the Board members included John Harpold, a management expert with the United States Postal Service; Katie Moran, Executive Director of the Bicycle Federation, a national bicycle research and promotion group; Bill Wilkinson, Director of programs at the Bicycle Manufacturers Institute and former Bicycle Coordinator for the U.S. Department of Transportation; and Michael Gessel, press secretary to a Congressman.
+The secretary was Leslie Baldwin, who worked in the Office of the Environment in the U.S. Department of Transportation.
+Some of the Board members included John Harpold, a management expert with the U.S. Postal Service, Katie Moran, Executive Director of the Bicycle Federation (a national bicycle research and promotion group), Bill Wilkinson, Director of Programs at the Bicycle Manufacturers Institute and former Bicycle Coordinator for the U.S. Department of Transportation, and Michael Gessel, press secretary to Representative Tony P. Hall (D--Ohio).

-Unfortunately all that expertise meant strong opinions, which often led to acrimonious discussions at Board meetings.
-Executive Director Bob Bers was often at odds with some Board members, and he became a casualty of high Board expectations.
-The Board demanded a closer accounting of his time and it rewrote Bers' job description into a position that was virtually impossible for a part-time employee.
+Unfortunately, all that expertise meant strong opinions, which often led to acrimonious discussions at Board meetings.
+Executive Director Bob Bers recalled that there was a ''deep rift" on the board between the proponents and opponents of bike lanes and that he took sides on this and other issues.
+Bers said he was ''increasingly viewed as becoming enmeshed in Board disputes" and no longer seen as an impartial staff person.
+Ultimately, Bers became a casualty of high Board expectations.
+The Board demanded a closer accounting of his time and rewrote Bers' job description into a position that was virtually impossible for a part-time employee.
 A Grievance Committee was formed to look into problems between Bers and the Board.
-Bers thought the solution was to hire him full time, but the Board thought the solution was to fire him.
+Bers thought the solution was to hire him full-time, but the Board thought the solution was to fire him.
 Finally, Bers resigned after a stint of nearly two years, effective October 31, 1981.
-He left on amicable terms. three weeks later running for a seat on the Board.
+He left on relatively amicable terms, three weeks later winning an election for a seat on the Board.